LexiFi/menhir/doc/new-rule-syntax-blog-post.md

 arithmetic expressions.
 For instance, the string `"(3 + 4) * 5 - 9"`
 should be accepted and evaluated to the value `26`.

-I assume that I have a lexical that can chop up this string into a stream of basic tokens, or terminal symbols.
+I assume that I have a lexical analyzer that can chop up this string into a stream of basic tokens, or terminal symbols.
 My alphabet of terminal is the following: